doingandlearning/gatsby-blog/src/pages/books/rocketmen.md

 facts and anecdotes were repeated and the style was sometimes disjointed and a bit dull.
 Saying that, I enjoyed the book overall and have added to my facts about the space program and this first successful moonshot.

+I was struck by how male this book was.
+The title should have given it away but still given all we've learned about women and POC being integral and overlooked in this race, it was disappointing not to hear and see more.